filamentgroup/Southstreet/README.md

 [eCSSential](https://github.com/filamentgroup/eCSSential) is to CSS what [Enhance](https://github.com/filamentgroup/enhance) is for JavaScript.
 In responsive, cross-device applications, we commonly apply CSS via CSS3 Media Queries to target certain device environments without applying in others.
 Unfortunately, there is no native way to do this in browsers without requiring a device to download all potentially applicable styles, and completely blocking page rendering during that time, both of which make for a great deal of overhead that grows with the complexity and applicable contexts of an application.

-eCSSential is a workaround to address this shortcoming.
+eCSSential is an experimental workaround to address this shortcoming.
 Unlike Enhance, eCSSential is designed to be used via an inline script tag in the `head` of a page.
 This is because we want it to execute as soon as possible (thus speeding up page rendering), and because it is small enough that it's arguably worth the tradeoff in cacheability that an external resource would provide.

 eCSSential provides many features, but the default use-case is to drop it into the `head` of a page and call the `eCSSential()` function, passing in references to your available CSS files paired with media queries to specify their intended media context. eCSSential will parse through these and split the CSS into files that should be loaded immediately to apply in initial page rendering, and files that can be loaded lazily after the page has been shown.